Solving Scopal Arguments

 And finally, using our PredicationTree object, you get:

-This MRS says “from all the files in the world model, return a single (arbitrary) one that is large”.
+This tree says, “from all the files in the world model, return a single (arbitrary) one that is large”.
 It is indicating that we want the answer to be “a” (i.e. an arbitrary single) large file, whereas _large_a_1(e,x) and _file_n_of(x) would give us all large files.

 To implement _a_q using our predication contract, we conceptually:

-1. Find the first set of variable assignments returned from the first argument, _file_n_of(x3), using Call()
+1. Find the first set of variable assignments returned from the first argument (called RSTR), _file_n_of(x3), using call()

-2. Use those variable assignments to find a solution to the second argument, _large_a_1(e2,x3), again using Call()
+2. Use those variable assignments to find a solution to the second argument (called BODY), _large_a_1(e2,x3), again using call()

 4. If there was not an answer from the first “file”, go back to #1 and try again (remember that our contract says these predications will keep returning values until there are no more)